 Bypassing the first 2 drops with a 40m traversing abseil from trees above.

 Looking down the amazing “chasm” towards the chock stone.
-We were able to use the ledge on the left to avoid the early swim.
+With a bit of effort we were able to use the ledge on the left to avoid the early swim.

 The anchor for the next abseil was threaded throu a single piton jammed in the back of the chock stone.